-WITH A £199 RRP!
-THE NEW STILL HERO BRINGS POWER TO THE PEOPLE
+WITH A PRICE TAG OF ONLY £199, THE NEW STILL HERO BRINGS POWER TO THE PEOPLE!

 Here in the UK, the Stillwater fishing fraternity loves a fly rod with power; the ability to gain those extra yards in stillwater fly fishing is something that we all strive for; it gives us an advantage, an edge if you like.